Abdelfattah27/AMIT-Python-Backend-Sessions/DatabaseSessions/Session2.md

 Students can use this miniworld to create an ER diagram that represents the entities and relationships in the social media web app.

 **Use [this](https://app.creately.com/) and it will help you ISA**

+### More tasks

+- ECommerce app
+  An ecommerce application miniworld would involve the representation of a simplified online store, where customers can browse and purchase products from the store.
+The entities involved in this miniworld would include customers, products, orders, payments, and shipping details.

+  The customer entity would include attributes such as customer ID, name, email address, shipping address, and payment information.
+The product entity would include attributes such as product ID, name, description, price, and quantity in stock.
+The order entity would include attributes such as order ID, customer ID, order date, and order status.
+The payment entity would include attributes such as payment ID, order ID, payment method, and payment amount.
+Finally, the shipping details entity would include attributes such as shipping ID, order ID, shipping address, and shipping status.

+  The relationships between these entities would be as follows:

+  Each customer can place multiple orders, but each order belongs to a single customer.
+  Each order can contain multiple products, and each product can appear in multiple orders.
+  Each order must have associated payment and shipping details.

+- College Management system

+  A college management system miniworld is a system designed to manage various aspects of a college or university.
+Here is a description of the various entities, relationships, and data attributes that could be involved in this miniworld:

+  Entities:

+  Students: Individuals who are enrolled in the college or university.
+  Faculty: Teachers or professors who teach courses at the college or university.
+  Courses: Academic courses offered by the college or university.
+  Departments: Academic departments within the college or university.
+  Staff: Administrative and support staff who work at the college or university.
+  Classes: Sections of courses that students can register for and attend.
+  Relationships:

+  Students can register for multiple courses, and each course can have multiple students enrolled in it.
+  Faculty can teach multiple courses, and each course can be taught by one or more faculty members.
+  Courses belong to one or more departments, and each department can offer multiple courses.
+  Staff members can work in one or more departments.
+  Classes are associated with one course, and each course can have multiple classes.

+  Data Attributes:

+  Students: Name, date of birth, address, contact details, major, academic records, and extracurricular activities.
+  Faculty: Name, contact details, academic qualifications, courses taught, and research interests.
+  Courses: Course code, course name, course description, credit hours, department offering the course, and prerequisites.
+  Departments: Department code, department name, department chair, and faculty members.
+  Staff: Name, contact details, department, and job responsibilities.
+  Classes: Class ID, course code, faculty member(s) teaching the class, schedule, classroom, and enrollment limit.